 The new owners named the resort Silver City and re-opened it with more carnival-like attractions that included a Ferris wheel, spinning rides, and a wooden carousel created by the Herschell-Spillman Company of Buffalo, New York, one of the most famous American carousel manufacturers of the era.
 The Silver City carousel had a menagerie of wooden animals of every size and shape.
 "Hand-carved wooden tigers, horses, frogs, cats, and dogs circled the elaborately crafted carousel built by artists and engineers of the Herschell-Spillman Company in 1913.
 The carousel remained at the Park until 1961 and today it is in the Henry Ford Museum at Dearborn, Michigan" ("Liberty Lake’s Cultural ... ").

 The lake continued to be popular.
 "By 1951, there were six resorts operating on Liberty Lake and four public beaches ...
 The Liberty Lake Golf Course, the first of the three golf courses in Liberty Lake, was constructed .. in 1959" ("Liberty Lake's Cultural ... ").
 By the 1960s, though, the lake had begun to change.
-Water quality deteriorated, and in the 1970s, the former Liberty Lake Park was converted into a housing development.
-In 1991, the last resort closed at Sandy Beach.
+Septic tanks and algae caused by too much phosphorus in the water had polluted the once-pristine lake.
+Starting in 1972, federal funds available under the Clean Water Act enabled the state and county to launch water-quality studies and build better wastewater treatment plants and sewers.
+Stricter standards for industries that were discharging pollutants were introduced, helping the lake's water quality and wildlife rebound, but changes continued.
+In the 1970s, the former Liberty Lake Park was converted into a housing development, and in 1991, the last resort closed at Sandy Beach.

 Rocky Hill and Holiday Hills